Andrine Benjaminsen: 2021

-Benjaminsen represented Norway at the 2017 World Orienteering Championships in Tartu, Estonia, where her best result was ninth place in the long distance.
-In ski orienteering, she won a bronze medal at the 2013 and 2015 Junior World Championships.
 At the 2021 European Orienteering Championships she won a bronze medal in the Knock-out sprint, and a bronze medal in the Sprint relay with the Norwegian team.

 At the 2021 World Orienteering Championships in the Czech Republic, she placed 10th in the sprint.
 She won a silver medal in the mixed sprint relay with the Norwegian team, after a close fight with Swiss Elena Roos on the last leg.
-She also won a silver medal in the middle distance, behind winner Tove Alexandersson.
+She also won a silver medal in the middle distance, behind winner Tove Alexandersson, and a bronze medal in the relay with the Norwegian team, along with Kamilla Steiwer and Marie Olaussen.